unit-mesh/studio-b3/README.md

 # 2b

-2b is a editor for code generation.
+> 2b is an editor for content generation, like blog, article, user story etc.

 Todos